Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 Abu Dhabi

-In Abu Dhabi, driving licence services are handled by the Abu Dhabi Police – Drivers and Vehicles licensing Department.
+In Abu Dhabi, driving licence services are handled by the Abu Dhabi Police – Drivers and Vehicles Licensing Department.
 To convert your foreign licence:

-- Book an appointment via the TAMM platform or visit a nearby traffic licensing centre.
+Book an appointment via the TAMM platform or visit a nearby traffic licensing centre.

-- Submit the required documents, including a certified translation if your licence is not in Arabic.
+Submit the required documents, including a certified translation if your licence is not in Arabic.

-- Complete an eye test at a licensed optical centre.
+Complete an eye test at a licensed optical centre.

-- Pay the applicable fees (usually around AED 600–800).
+Pay the applicable fees (usually around AED 600–800).

-Licences are issued the same day if all requirements are met.
+You will receive your licence the same day if all requirements are met.

 Sharjah